 Let us know if there is anything we can do for you.
 Fill out the form below.

 Our restoration process for high traffic and excessively stained areas.
 A combination of deep scrubbing and various chemicals often times brings significant, if not, complete improvement.

 We use a "power stretching" process when restretching your carpet.
 A power stretcher ensures maximum tightness for many years to come and it is the main reason why ACR will back the work with a lifetime warranty.

 We routinely fix problems such as: cigarette burns, discoloration, rips and/ or tears in the carpet.
-If the carpet can provide any remanant, we can repair it and we`ll also warranty the work for the life of the carpet.
+If the carpet can provide any remnant, we can repair it and we'll also warranty the work for the life of the carpet.

-With 25 years of experience, our installers have put in every type of carpet and style imangiable ( see before and after photos).
+With 25 years of experience, our installers have put in every type of carpet and style imaginable (see before and after photos).
 From residential, commercial, specialty rooms to stairs, you can be assured of the highest quality of work available.

 - Upholstery Restoration

 - Carpet Protectant